-For each symbol within the design rectangle, look-up the pixel color number using the key, and then place a pixel over the symbol using tweezers.
+For each symbol within the rectangle, look-up the pixel color number using the key, and then place a pixel over the symbol using tweezers.
 When placing a pixel, position the pixel over the symbol, and then press the pixel into place using the index finger of the hand opposite the tweezers.
 Repeat until all symbols are covered with pixels.

-Position the baseplate over the next design rectangle for this baseplate of the design.
+Position the baseplate over the next rectangle for this baseplate of the design.
 Note that the baseplate number is shown next to the rectangle.

 Repeat steps 2 and 3 until the current baseplate is completely filled.